Stan Woodell

 Stan Woodell (1928 – 24 April 2004) was a British botanist.

 Stanley Reginald John Woodell was born in Shepherd's Bush, London.

 He obtained a degree in Botany from Durham University.
 An undergraduate at Hatfield College, Woodell was a member of the Durham University Exploration Society.
 He studied the pollination biology of the genus Primula for his PhD at the same university.

 Career

+Woodell was a King George VI Fellow at North Carolina State University (1956–57).
 He was a University Lecturer in Botany at Oxford University (1959–88).
 At Wolfson College, Oxford, he was successively a Governing Body Fellow (1967–88), Supernumerary Fellow (1988–89) and Emeritus Fellow (1989–2004).
 From 1984 to 2004 he was also the Fellow Librarian of the College.

 As a botanist, Woodell co-wrote the Flora of Oxfordshire published in 1998, to which his fellow botanist and colleague Humphry Bowen contributed.

 Woodell died aged 75.
 A black poplar tree (Populus nigra) was planted at Wolfson College on 22 November 2004 in his memory.